Student Legal Services (SLS)

 Please note that Student Legal Services provides counsel and guidance only, and does not represent or advocate for individual students with regard to their potential legal claims or disputes.
 If your situation requires legal representation, the Attorney for Students will help refer you to appropriate resources.
 Student Legal Services counsel and guidance is limited to California law only.

-New in 2014-15: City of Berkeley Rent Board Drop-In Counseling Hours On Campus
+Continuing in Fall 2015: City of Berkeley Rent Board Drop-In Counseling Hours On Campus

 Housing Counselors from the City of Berkeley's Rent Board will host advising hours at every Wednesday from 2:00 - 5:00 p.m. in the "Little Bear" conference room at the ASUC's Heart Gym Surge Space.
 The counselors do not offer legal advice, but can provide specific information regarding the regulations that affect many City of Berkeley residential rental units.
 No appointment is necessary.

 Because Student Legal Services is available to all currently registered UC Berkeley students, when a matter arises creating a potential dispute or conflict between two or more students, SLS can provide only information to the concerned parties (no strategic advice or advocacy).
 The students involved in the matter who seek assistance from Student Legal Services will be informed of this conflict policy, and will be asked to sign a "Conflict Information Session Agreement."
 After signing this agreement, Student Legal Services will be available to meet with the applicable students in the dispute one time to provide information regarding legal rights, but will only provide referrals and general information (such as the information contained in SLS "Tip Sheets" and "Forms" on this Web site).
 SLS will not advocate for either side.
 After the informational/referral meeting(s) with the student(s) invovled in the conflict, Student Legal Services may, in appropriate cases, be able to assist with mediating the dispute, upon the request and with the consent of all parties involved.